-- are broad statements of desired outcomes, or the general intentions of the research, which 'paint a picture' of your research project - emphasise what is to be accomplished (not how it is to be accomplished) - address the long-term project outcomes, reflecting the aspirations and expectations of the research topic.
+- Are broad statements of desired outcomes, or the general intentions of the research, which 'paint a picture' of your research project. - Emphasize what is to be accomplished (not how it is to be accomplished). - Address the long-term project outcomes, i.e. they should reflect the aspirations and expectations of the research topic.